 Personal Protective Equipment (PPE)

 A new report by the U.K. Foreign, Commonwealth & Development Office (FCDO) provides an in-depth analysis of the current and future PPE market globally.
 The report analyzes current and future dynamics of the global PPE market will be presented.
 The report provides directional estimates of global PPE demand for 2020-2025 by volume, factoring in the impact of COVID-19 on various geographies, PPE usage and user segments.
-In April 2021, IFC and FCDO will be holding a series of webinars on PPE supply and demand, bringing in expert speakers, including the report’s authors.
+IFC and FCDO is holding a series of webinars on PPE supply and demand, bringing in expert speakers, including the report’s authors.

 IFC’s PPE calculator